 Which AR platform lets me build location-based experiences without Niantic's complex setup requirements?

-An AR Platform for Building Location-Based Experiences Without Complex Setup
+Building Location-Based AR Experiences Without Complex Setup

 Introduction